 Developed by the University of Saskatchewan, ALI V2 is an atmospheric monitoring tool that can measure the concentration of aerosols—tiny dispersed particles—in the upper atmosphere using a unique optical device.
 The instrument is an improved version of a prototype designed and constructed by the University of Saskatchewan that was successfully deployed on a stratospheric balloon in 2014.
 The upgraded version of ALI can detect a wider range of optical wavelengths, allowing it to more precisely measure the size of aerosol particles.
 Aerosols play an important role in climate change by scattering sunlight away from the Earth.
-This technology could be implemented on a future satellite mission.

 Imaging Fabry-Pérot Spectrometer (IFPS)

 Jointly developed by York University and MPB Communications Inc., this instrument is an improved version of a technology that was successfully tested on a stratospheric balloon in 2016.
-It will allow the team to test the modifications made to the filter, actuators and optics in order to improve the performance of the imager for future space missions.
-The objectives are to obtain accurate, detailed, simultaneous, and collocated high-resolution measurements of molecular oxygen in the 20–40 km altitude range; and to simultaneously retrieve information on surface pressure, aerosols, and surface albedo from the measurements.
+It allowed the team to test the modifications made to the filter, actuators and optics in order to improve the performance of the imager for future space missions.
+The objectives were to obtain accurate, detailed, simultaneous, and collocated high-resolution measurements of molecular oxygen in the 20–40 km altitude range; and to simultaneously retrieve information on surface pressure, aerosols, and surface albedo from the measurements.

 Optical Particle Counters (OPC) Package